TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

     [From Wikipedia, the free encyclopedia](https://en.m.wikipedia.org/wiki/High-dynamic-range_video){:target="_blank" rel="noopener noreferrer"}

     HLG10, commonly simply referred as the HLG format, is an HDR format that can be used for both video and still images.
-It uses the HLG transfer function, Rec.
-2020 color primaries, and a bit depth of 10 bits.
-The format is backwards compatible with SDR UHDTV but not with older SDR displays that do not implement the Rec.
+The format is backwards compatible with SDR UHD TV but not with older SDR displays that do not implement the Rec.
 2020 color standards.
 It doesn't use metadata and is royalty free.

 ??? example "JSON - [Click to show/hide]"